microsoft/nn-Meter/docs/builder/detect_fusion_rules.md

 ### Step 2: Create a Package for the Customized Operator

-nn-Meter reuqires users to gather all code of operator in a package with a fixed location.
+nn-Meter requires users to gather all code of operator in a package with a fixed location.
 A folder will be treated as a package with a `__init__.py` file added.
 Here is a demo of folder structure:

 ``` text
 ./customized_operator/